This post on the 4 main characters as literary devices will help you write your novels and stories.

 - Your protagonist is supported by somebody (confidant or sidekick),

-And made aware of his or her weaknesses by somebody else (love interest)
+And made aware of their weaknesses by somebody else (love interest)

 Until they achieve, or fail to achieve, the story goal. (ending)

-In the next four instalments, I will discuss each of these four main characters, and how you build a story around them, in more detail.
+In the next four instalments, I will discuss each of these four main characters as literary devices, and how you build a story around them, in more detail.